Can Jews Eat Potatoes During Passover? Exploring Tradition and Guidelines

 Different Traditions and Customs Regarding Potatoes

-• Sephardic Practices: Sephardic Jews, whose roots are in Spain, North Africa, and the Middle East, also enjoy potatoes.
-However, their Passover menus often feature a wider variety of ingredients, such as legumes and rice.
+Sephardic Jews, who trace their heritage to Spain, North Africa, and the Middle East, also enjoy potatoes during Passover but often incorporate a wider variety of ingredients.

 Common Potato Dishes for Passover